An aerial view of Duke University Chapel.

 The Congregation and Friends of Duke Chapel sponsored two spring retreats to the Benedictine Monastery of Christ in the Desert in 2004-2005 for a week of contemplative meditation.

 In the Administrative area there were other changes.
 Mary Bosco edited the newsletter from 2001 - 2003, then Mary Ruth Miller took over as editor in 2003 and continued until 2010.
-The newsletter became available online, via the web site Tom Clark had set up and became web master for the Congregation in the late 1990s.
+The newsletter became available online via the web site Tom Clark had set up, and he became web master for the Congregation in the late 1990s.